rk280392/terraform-deploy-aws/README.md

 1 - Install git
 apt-install git

 2 - Clone the repo
 git clone https://github.com/rk280392/terraform-deploy-aws.git

 3 - Install python3-pip
 apt install python3-pip

 4 - Install configure awscli
 pip3 install awscli

 Look for any warnings, it might show the [ath where awscli is installed and instructing to add it.
 In my case it was installed in /home/vagrant/.local/bin, so had to add it to /etc/environment

 5 - vim /etc/environment
 PATH="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/usr/games:/usr/local/games:/home/vagrant/.local/bin"

 After editing, save and close, then do source /etc/environment

 6 - aws configure --profile learning

-Put your access_key and secret_access_kwy with default region when asked.
+Put your access_key and secret_access_key with default region when asked.

 [learning]
 aws_access_key_id = REDACTED